 Route String

-For a page /pages/movie/+Page.js, you can defined its Route String in an adjacent file /pages/movie/+route.js.
+For a page /pages/movie/+Page.js, you can define its Route String in an adjacent file /pages/movie/+route.js.

 // /pages/movie/+route.js